Axis Platform / Sheet 02 / Pivot

 Consultant coordination

-Managing the consultant team scoped in Sprint S.05 through the DA and tender stages.
-One conductor in front of the council, the consultants, and the owner — so positions stay aligned and no consultant goes off-brief.
+Managing the consultant team scoped in Pivot Planning S.05 through the DA and tender stages.
+One conductor facing the council and the consultants, one line back to the owner — positions stay aligned and no consultant goes off-brief.

 B.03